ntop/n2n/doc/ManagementAPI.md

 ## JSON Query interface

-As part of the management interface, A machine readable API exists for the edge daemon.
+A machine readable API is available for both the edge and supernode.
 It takes a simple text request and replies with JSON formatted data.

 The request is in simple text so that the daemon does not need to include any complex parser.